mevbg/design-essentials-vendor/README.md

 # Mev’s Design Tokens Generator

-A personal design token builder created by Mev, built on top of [Style Dictionary](https://styledictionary.com).
-It centralizes configuration and automates the generation of design tokens for multiple platforms such as CSS, Sass and JavaScript.
+A personal design tokens generator created by Mev, built on top of [Style Dictionary](https://styledictionary.com).
+It centralizes configuration and automates the creation of design tokens for multiple platforms such as CSS, Sass and JavaScript.

 Intended for use in his own projects, this tool simplifies token management with a predefined setup.